linkd1/linkd1.github.io/README.md

+GO TO LINK-D AT linkd1.github.io/linkd1
+GO TO LINK-D AT linkd1.github.io/linkd1
+GO TO LINK-D AT linkd1.github.io/linkd1

 ### Hi there 👋
 - 🔭 I’m currently working on adding to the unblocked games section and making sure nothing is blocked by the schools.
 I'm also additionally porting some things to the site from w3spaces (it got blocked sadly)
 - 🌱 I’m currently learning advanced mathematics and new coding things whenever I don't know something